angrycoding/file-explorer/README.md

 In the mean time there is file modification watch process on the backend, whenever some change occur, we sent that event into the browser.
 When React app in the browser receives such event, it adds or removes items from it's view accordingly.

+Check out "video.mp4" in the cloned repository to see a whole picture without actually running it.

 # F.A.Q.